Arthur Edwin Farndale

 Hyperlinks to other pages are in dark blue.

-Headlines of Kirk’s life are in brown.
+Headlines of Arthur’s life are in brown.

 References and citations are in turquoise.